Dembezum/nixos/README.md

 ## Overview

-This repository contains a NixOS flake configuration designed for use with `home-manager`.
+This repository contains my NixOS flake configuration designed for use with `home-manager`.
 It aims to provide a reproducible, modular and declarative setup for a NixOS system with home-manager user environments.

-> Note that this is very much a Work In Progress, and i'm working on it as much
-> as possible

 ## Structure

 The flake is organized into several directories, each serving a specific purpose:

-- `profiles/`: Contains the configurations for each system.
-- `configuration.nix`: The main system configuration module for each profile.
-- `hardware-configuration.nix`: Specific configurations for the system hardware.
 - `flake.nix`: The entry point for the flake, including definitions of inputs and outputs.
+- `./profiles/`: Contains the configurations for each system including `home.nix`, `configuration.nix`, `hardware-configuration.nix`.
-- `system/`: Contains system-level modules like `bluetooth`, `networking`, `pipewire`, `X11`, etc.
+- `./system/`: Contains system-level modules like `bluetooth`, `networking`, `pipewire`, `X11`, etc.
-- `user/`: Contains user-level configurations and modules such as `gnome`, `tmux`, `neovim`, and more.
+- `./user/`: Contains user-level configurations and modules such as `gnome`, `tmux`, `neovim`, and more.

 > Not every module is configured yet, but i'm working on it!

 ## Usage

-To use this flake, you need to have Nix with flakes support enabled.
+To use this flake, you need to have Nix with [flakes](https://nixos.wiki/wiki/Flakes) enabled.
+You will also make sure to generate a hardware-config.nix and replace it with the one in the flake.
+The beauty is that you can decide what you want included in the build by just en -disabling the modules in the `configuration.nix`, and `home.nix`.

+You will want to install [home-mnager](https://nix-community.github.io/home-manager/) as well.

 ### Building the System